 TCFV is committed to fostering community participation and engagement around family violence.
 This project is designed to enhance collaboration among local family violence systems and will focus on providing resources to help communities hone their formal Coordinated Community Response (CCR).

 Each webinar format gives participants flexibility.
 Participants can pause and return to the video on their own time or observe in one sitting.
-After each webinar is completed, please notify Sarah Hilderbrand of your completion and return any assignments to her.
+After each webinar is completed, please notify Mikisha Hooper of your completion and return any assignments to her.